eaprelsky/infodynamics/book/appendix_c_literature_review.md

 ## Conclusion

-The information physics framework represents a novel synthesis of established psychological research rather than a replacement for existing theories.
+The information dynamics framework represents a novel synthesis of established psychological research rather than a replacement for existing theories.
 By grounding our concepts in decades of empirical research—particularly Russell's arousal-valence model for emotional voltage, Miller's capacity research for information capacitance, Broadbent's attention research for information conductance, and Sweller's cognitive load research for information resistance—we provide a scientifically grounded foundation for practical applications.

-The value of information physics lies not in overturning established psychology, but in providing:
+The value of information dynamics lies not in overturning established psychology, but in providing:
 - **Mathematical precision** for previously qualitative concepts
 - **Practical tools** for applying research in real-world contexts
 - **Systems integration** across traditionally separate research domains